garrandall/popular-music-data/tracks/rock-me-in-the-cradle-of-love-dee-dee-sharp.md

 Everybody...
 Rock me in the cradle of love
-Come on now...
+Come on now
 Rock me in the cradle of love
-Come on now...
+Come on now
 Rock me in the cradle of love